Give it a go: Sketching

 To give those of us who left our doodling pencils behind at school a hand, Jessica gave us a few tips to unleash our own creativity.

 ...
 I can’t draw at all?

 ‘Everyone can draw one way or another – it doesn’t have to be lifelike!
 There are no mistakes: some of the results you will be happy with, and others you won’t.
 You will learn to create in a way that suits you and plays to your strengths, and it’s fun figuring out exactly what they are.
 You’ll hone your own style as you practise.
 Play around with different materials like paint, chalk, felt tips or ink and I think you will soon start to enjoy creating art.
 Don’t be precious; just get some ideas down on paper!’

 … I don’t know how to put what I see on paper?

-‘Start with a few short sketches while you’re out and about, take photos of things that catch your eye, then draw from these with your own twist, an artistic impression.’
+‘Start with a few short sketches, of things you can see or from photos you've taken of things that caught your eye.
+Then draw from these with your own twist, an artistic impression.’

 … I don’t have the materials?